-Since December, violent conflict in South Sudan has killed thousands and driven more than 1.4 million South Sudanese from their homes.
+Since December, violent conflict in South Sudan has killed tens of thousands and driven more than 2 million South Sudanese from their homes.
+About 1.6 million people are displaced within the country, including 166,000 civilians who’ve sought shelter in U.N. bases.

 As violence escalates, more and more children are witnesses or victims of attacks.
 With little to keep them preoccupied, children are also vulnerable to armed recruitment by government or militia forces.

-Find the answers to more frequently asked questions below.
+Find the answers below to some frequently asked questions about the conflict in South Sudan.

 Conflict is the main reason behind the current crisis, including increased levels of hunger.
 Armed opposition groups are fighting government troops in several states.

-Conflict and insecurity make it difficult for humanitarian organizations to distribute food.
-As the rainy season grips South Sudan, cutting off road transportation to more than 60 percent of the nation, the situation worsens.
-If displaced people are unable to go home to plant crops and maintain their livestock, they will not have sufficient food or income to feed their families.
+Conflict and insecurity make it difficult for humanitarian organizations to distribute food and other aid.
+The rainy season also cut off road transportation to more than 60 percent of the nation, making the situation worse.

 There are also reports of sexual exploitation and abuse of children.